ferranjr/cv-online/index.md

 ## About Me

-I am passionate about Computer Science and since I was a child I'm being interested in Computers so I decided to study Multimedia Engineering in La Salle University (Barcelona) and focus my career to Software Engineer.

-Currently I do some coding for **Adstream Ltd UK** as **Scala Developer**.
+Hi @everyone!
+It's Ferran a Scala Developer who currenly is doing some coding for **Adstream Ltd UK**.